 We’re working towards a society free of abuse.
 Sound impossible?
 We don’t think so!
-Everyday, we see how people can change, learn, grow, heal, and overcome with the right supports, skills, & encouragement.
+Everyday, we see how people can change, learn, grow, heal, and overcome with the right supports, skills, and encouragement.

-We’ve been promoting healthy & respectful relationships through education, support, & advocacy for over 30 years.
-Based in Alberta, where family violence is the 3rd highest in the country, we work with a dedicated multi disciplinary staff, providing support to smaller communities and towns that often receive very few prevention and intervention services.
+We’ve been promoting healthy & respectful relationships through education, support, and advocacy for over 30 years.
+Based in Alberta, where family violence is the third highest in the country, we work with dedicated multi-disciplinary staff, providing support to smaller communities and towns that often receive very few prevention and intervention services.

-Because we’re a 2nd stage trauma organization rather than a shelter, we can serve all those impacted by abuse who would never reach out to a shelter or who never feel desperate enough to need one.
-SAiF’s programs are structured to deliver supports that empower our clients to reach the best possible outcomes that they identify and to help keep them as safe as possible, even if they choose to stay in an abusive relationship.
+Because we’re a second stage trauma organization and not a shelter, we can serve all those impacted by abuse who would never reach out to a shelter or who never feel desperate enough to need one.
+SAiF’s programs are structured to deliver supports that empower our clients to reach the best possible outcomes that they identify and to help keep them as safe as possible, even if they choose to stay in an abusive environment.
 We strive never to take away a client’s choices but to give them more to choose from.

 Our Board of Directors is comprised of local volunteer community members invested in SAiF’s work and impact in the communities we serve.
-They provide governance, oversight, & strategic direction to the organization.
+They provide governance, oversight, and strategic direction to the organization.

 Have you ever felt helpless watching a loved one in an unhealthy relationship?
 Maybe that was you, once upon a time?
 Family violence is a shared trauma and while we may feel alone, we rarely ever are.

-We support over 500 families annually.
 With programs for children, youth, adults, and seniors, we serve all genders and work with all kinds of families, in whatever shape or form they come in.
-While we’re a small agency with less than 10 staff and a budget of just under $500K, we have a mighty workload!
+While we’re a small agency with less than 10 staff and a budget of just under $500K, we have a mighty impact!